Nitika698/Counter-App/README.md

 A simple, interactive counter application built with React and Vite.
 This project demonstrates the fundamentals of React state management and component composition.

 🚀 Features
-Increment/Decrement: Effortlessly increase or decrease the count value.
+Increment/Decrement:  increase or decrease the count value.

 Reset: Instantly reset the counter back to zero.